Eco Friendly

 Consider the dinette set – well built and sturdy.
 After long and hard service, it was not tossed away just because the styled changed.
 It wasn’t turned into kindling because it had a few battle scars from careless children.
 Some were restored – others painted – but many were simply handed down, along with the family stories and scars that accompanied them.
 So think about that the next time you visit an antique store.
 Because that, dear reader, is the very essence of being “green”.

-Welcome to Hidden Treasures!
+Welcome to Wonderland!
 We are delighted that you found our little corner of the web.
-Hidden Treasures is owned by North Georgia Cabin Rentals, and operated by a management team that is truly passionate about antiques.

 What is it that we find so intriguing about antiques?